solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/external/xds/type/matcher/v3/http_inputs.proto.sk.md

 Specifies that matching should be performed on the set of :ref:`HTTP attributes
 <arch_overview_attributes>`.

-The attributes will be exposed via `Common Expression Language
-<https://github.com/google/cel-spec>`_ runtime to associated CEL matcher.
+The attributes will be exposed via [Common Expression Language](https://github.com/google/cel-spec) runtime to associated CEL matcher.

-Refer to :ref:`Unified Matcher API <envoy_v3_api_msg_.xds.type.matcher.v3.Matcher>` documentation for usage details.
+Refer to Unified Matcher API documentation for usage details.

 [#comment:TODO(sergiitk): When implemented, add the extension tag.]